entropyxyz/sdk/README.md

 - Go to [core](https://github.com/entropyxyz/entropy-core), compile the repo
 - Go into the target/release and copy over entropy and server binaries
 - Add them to testing-utils/testing-binaries

-### Adding Environment Variables

-- Add the variable to `.env.example` with a blank value
-- Add the variable to `.env`
-- Update the @types/environment.d.ts file with the variable name and type

 ### Typegen